canon-cmre-kym-eden/ckanext-ingest/README.md

 As mentioned before, data chunk converted into a record via `chunk_into_record` method.
 You can either override it, or use default implemmentation, which creates instances of the class stored under `record_factory` attribute of the strategy.
-Default value of this attribute is `Record` and if you want to use a different record implementation, do the following:
+Default value of this attribute is `ckanext.ingest.shared.Record` and if you want to use a different record implementation, do the following:

 ```python
 class CsvRowsStrategy(ExtractionStrategy):